yingfff123/The-gateway-of-the-Smart-Walker-is-not-authorized-for-remote-code-execution-RCE-/README.md

 # The-gateway-of-the-Smart-Walker-is-not-authorized-for-remote-code-execution-RCE-
-Unauthenticated Remote Code Execution (RCE) in SmartWalker Gateway Summary
+Unauthenticated Remote Code Execution (RCE) in Shengxingzhe Gateway Summary

 A critical unauthenticated remote code execution (RCE) vulnerability exists in the Shenxingzhe gateway manufactured by Changsha Tongxun Computer Technology Co., Ltd. An attacker can execute arbitrary system commands on the device without authentication.